typedb/typedb/.github/ISSUE_TEMPLATE/feature-request.md

 labels: feature
 ---

-Please replace every line in curly brackets ( { like this } ) with appropriate answers, and remove this line.
+Please replace every line in curly brackets ( { like this } ) with an appropriate answer, and remove this line.

 ## Problem to Solve